-My name is Andrew Jackson (no relation) and I’m a married, mid-forties father and entrepreneur working as a risk manager for hire.
-I have 27 years military experience beginning with an active duty stint as an 11B (Infantryman) in the 82nd Airborne Division and am currently a Reserve field grade Military Intelligence Officer.
-I am a Command & General Staff School Graduate (now known by the hideous moniker…”Intermediate Level Education”).
-I live in a small town in the American Midwest, a long way from the “American Redoubt” and the super-volcano it sits on.
+My name is Andrew J. Jackson (no relation) and I’m a married, mid-forties father and entrepreneur working as a risk manager from a small town in America’s heartland.
+I have nearly three decades of military experience beginning with an active duty stint as an 11B (Infantryman) in the 82nd Airborne Division and am currently an Reserve, field grade Military Intelligence Officer.
+I am also a Command & General Staff School Graduate which is now known by the hideous moniker…”Intermediate Level Education.”

-I built my first cache at age 12 and have had an interest in survival and preparedness ever since.
+I built my first cache at age 12 and have had an interest in survival and preparedness for as long as I can remember.
 I believe that self-reliance is a journey, not a destination.

 I approach the study of preparedness, risk, enemy capabilities, economics, politics, the rise and fall of cultures/civilizations and just about everything else from a systems perspective.

 As I freely comment on political and social issues…here’s fair warning.
-I am fiscally conservative, socially liberal (in the classical sense of live & let live) and feel that the government that governs least…governs best.
+I am fiscally conservative, socially liberal (in the classical sense of live & let live as opposed to the modern usurpation by socialists) and feel that the government that governs least…governs best.
 All political commentary on U.S. domestic policy/government should be accepted in the manner that it is presented…as comments from the loyal opposition…no matter which party is in power.